igormiktor/arduino-EventManager/README.rst

         gEM.addListener( EventManager::kEventUser0, &listenerMemberFunction );
     }

-Finally, you can also use ordinate functions with prototype ``void f( int eventCode, int eventParam )`` by using the template ``GenericCallable<void(int,int)>`` to wrap these in a callable object, like so::
+Finally, you can also use ordinary functions with prototype ``void f( int eventCode, int eventParam )`` by using the template ``GenericCallable<void(int,int)>`` to wrap these in a callable object, like so::